UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/README.md

 ### 2. Field preprocessing
 In next part of pipeline, user will call **terrain_handler.py** module.
 This module performs two essential preprocessing steps *Outliers removal* and *Terrain effect removal* and prepares point cloud of field for further analysis.

 As a first outliers are detected and removed from point cloud.
-For each point is defined local neigborhood (perimeter or k-nearest neighbors) and mean distance of z-coordinate is computed for this neighborhood.
+For each point is computed local neigborhood (radius or k-nearest neighbors) and mean distance of z-coordinate is computed for this neighborhood.
 Points with significantly (deviance is configurable) big mean distance are considered as outliers.

 ##### Raw point cloud of field
 ![alt text](https://github.com/UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/blob/main/readme_images/field.png?raw=true)